Speed Up Zig-Zag: Choice of Speed Function

-Our main cost of implementing the algorithm is the average number of switches.
-Overall, if we view ESS as a function of the number of switches, it seems natural to consider the quantity of ESS per average number of direction switches in order to evaluate the efficiency of the algorithm.
+Since the cost of implementing the algorithm is the average number of switches, it seems natural to consider the quantity of ESS per average number of direction switches in order to evaluate the efficiency of the algorithm.
 Combining (\ref{N_0:1}), (\ref{ass.var.definition:1}) and (\ref{eff.sample.size.definition:1}) we get

-Therefore, in order to choose the optimal $s$ that makes the algorithm the most efficient we need to minimize the quantity $\gamma_g^2 N_0$ over different speed functions.
-The following proposition, describes the asymptotic variance $\gamma_g^2$ in terms of $s$.
+Therefore, in order to choose the optimal $s$ that makes the algorithm the most efficient we need to minimize the quantity $\gamma_g^2 N_0$ over different speed functions. $N_0$ is written in terms of $s$ in (\ref{N_0:1}).
+We will now present a proposition that describes the asymptotic variance $\gamma_g^2$ in terms of $s$.
 Before that, we need to make an assumption.
 Let

-where $f_n$ as in (\ref{iterative.exponentials:1821}) and $a , \delta >0$ small enough so that if $\mathcal{L}$ is the operator defined for all $f \in C^1(E)$ as
+where $h_n$ as in (\ref{iterative.logarithms:1}), and $a , \delta >0$ small enough so that if $\mathcal{L}$ is the operator defined for all $f \in C^1(E)$ as